Support for IPv6 in MAAS is similar to support for IPv4. Please note the following:

 Configure an IPv6 subnet

 You may want MAAS to manage DHCP and DNS, but it’s not required.
-Nodes do not need a DHCP server at all for IPv6; MAAS configures static IPv6 addresses on a node’s network interface while deploying it.
-A DHCPv6 server can provide addresses for containers or virtual machines running on the nodes, as well as devices on the network that are not managed by MAAS.
-The nodes do not need DHCPv6.
+Machines do not need a DHCP server at all for IPv6; MAAS configures static IPv6 addresses on a machine’s network interface while deploying it.
+A DHCPv6 server can provide addresses for containers or virtual machines running on the machines, as well as devices on the network that are not managed by MAAS.
+The machines do not need DHCPv6.
 MAAS will not be aware of any addresses issued by DHCP, and cannot guarantee that they will stay unchanged.

 In IPv6, clients do not discover routes through DHCP.
 Routers make themselves known on their networks by sending out route advertisements.
 These RAs also contain other configuration items: